renduples/restapi/README.md

 Configure a dedicated user to monitor your MySQL server(s) with ProxySQL and create a dedicated MySQL user for the REST API.
-The credentials should match those used in `app/settings`:
+The credentials should match those used in your `app/settings`:
 ```bash
 CREATE USER 'monitor'@'%' IDENTIFIED BY 'a-strong-mysql-monitor_password';
 GRANT SELECT on sys.* to 'monitor'@'%';